 Figure your purchases at the actual price you pay.
-If you receive a trade discount, use it to figure your purchases, not the stated selling price.
-A trade discount is the difference between the stated selling price and the actual price you have to pay.
+Deduct a cash discount or a trade discount in figuring your purchases, not the stated purchase price.
+A cash discount or a trade discount is the difference between the stated purchase price and the actual price you have to pay.

 Purchase returns and allowances.
 You must subtract purchase returns and allowances from your total purchases for the year when figuring cost of goods sold.
-This includes any rebates or refunds you received off the selling price.
+This includes any rebates or refunds you received off the purchase price.
 It also includes any credit you received for merchandise you returned.

 Personal withdrawals.
 Subtract from your purchases for the year the cost of goods in your product line that you bought for personal use and the cost of goods you withdrew from inventory.
 Merchandise is considered withdrawn from inventory when it is no longer for sale to customers.
 For example, if you sell a particular kind of soap and give some as a gift or use some yourself, you must withdraw the soap from inventory because it is no longer available for sale.
+Follow this procedure for all products withdrawn for personal use, even if you are using the product only to familiarize yourself with its characteristics or to demonstrate "loyalty" to the company whose products you sell.